Joy Hofmeister: Second term

-Trauma-informed instruction

 Hofmeister has worked to initiate a discussion surrounding mental health and resiliency for children, exploring the science of childhood trauma and its effects on learning.
 The Oklahoma State Department of Education organized statewide summits in 2018 and 2019, offering training for educators who are often the first to encounter trauma in individual children.
 Hofmeister is also pursuing the addition of a School Counselor Corps to increase the number of counselors in schools.

 2022 gubernatorial campaign

 In 2021, Hofmeister changed her affiliation from Republican to the Democratic Party to run in the 2022 gubernatorial election.
 Hofmeister "describes herself as a moderate who can appeal to Oklahoma Republicans dissatisfied with the party’s Trumpist shift to the right" and takes a "centrist approach to many key policy issues, including abortion rights, taxation and teaching about race in schools."
-Hofmeister, running in reaction against Governor Kevin Stitt, stated that he had made McGirt v.
-Oklahoma a "political issue".
+Hofmeister, running in reaction against Gov. Kevin Stitt, stated that he had made McGirt v.
+Oklahoma a political issue.
 Some Democrats were reported to "believe Hofmeister might be the right candidate to appeal to moderate Republicans willing to cross party lines."
 In 2022, before the overturning of Roe v.
 Wade, she had said that abortion is a "healthcare decision between a woman and her doctor, and it needs to stay that way."
 Hofmeister had clashed with Stitt in the past over school vouchers and education spending.

+On election day, Hofmeister won 481,904 votes or 42% of the vote, a smaller percentage than 2018 Democrat nominee Edmondson.
+Although Stitt won by a comfortable margin, and actually expanded his margin of victory from 2018, his performance was double digits below other 2022 Republican candidate for statewide office in Oklahoma.
+Stitt also lost three counties that voted Republican in the 2020 U.S. presidential race: Cleveland, Oklahoma, and Tulsa.
+Meanwhile, Hofmeister's performance was the second best of any 2022 Democratic statewide candidate in Oklahoma, only behind State Superintendent of Public Instruction nominee Jena Nelson.